Cadasta/cadasta-docs/en/03-projects.md

 * **Project URL**, which must start with _http://_.

 * **Project Questionnaire**.
-This spreadsheet is the basis for your data collection, and cannot be changed once your project is created.
-To learn more about how they work and get sample questionnaires, read our section on [data collection forms](/en/XLSForms.md)
+This spreadsheet is the basis for your data collection, and should not be heavily changed once your project is created.
+To learn more about how they work and get sample questionnaires, read our section on [custom data collection](XLSForms.md)

 * **Project contacts**, if any.
 These contacts do not have to be project members, but may be people who are important to the project.
 For example, you may be working with an administrator or communications specialist who is not involved with data collection, but who may have integral roles in what you're doing.